appler1009/xai-balance-menubar/README.md

 - Extracts the latest git tag (e.g., `v0.0.2` → `0.0.2`)
 - Updates `CFBundleShortVersionString` in Info.plist with the version
 - Updates `CFBundleVersion` with the commit count for unique build numbers
+- Updates `CommitYear` with the year of the latest commit
+- Updates `NSHumanReadableCopyright` with dynamic copyright information

 ### Automatic Version Updates